 Kaieteur Falls Geology

 Kaieteur Falls flows over a cliff composed primarily of sandstone.
 At the bottom of the plunge, the water flows over a series of steep cascades.
-If included in the measurements, they give Kaieteur Falls a total drop of approximately 882 ft (251 m).
-The width of the falls is approximately 500 ft (152 m).
-The waterfall was not seen by Europeans until 1870.
-The first measurements of its height were taken one year later.
-The falls are approximately in the middle of Guyana’s rainforest.
+If part of the measurements, they give Kaieteur Falls a total drop of about 882 ft (251 m).
+The width of the falls is ca. 500 ft (152 m).

 Todd Sain Sr.